 To optimize the benefit of polycarbonate lenses, consider these complimentary products:

 Scratch Resistant Coating: Polycarbonate is an impressive impact resistant lens.
 However, part of the reason it’s so strong is because it’s, ironically, a relatively ‘soft’ material.
 Being flexible is what enables it to absorb energy without fracturing.
 But being a soft material requires a scratch-resistant coating to prevent surface scratches.
 Once a scratch-resistant coating is applied, your polycarbonate lenses will be nearly as hard as glass–yet remain highly impact-resistant.

 Proper Frames: To ensure the safest eyewear at work and during sporting activities, frames specifically designed for safety are strongly recommended; putting polycarbonate lenses into frames not rated for use as safety glasses can actually be dangerous.
 Your eye care professional can advise you which frames are safety-rated and best suited for your lifestyle — at work and at home.

-Visit an eye care professional and ask for polycarbonate lenses with scratch-resistant coating.
+Visit a VSP network eye care professional and ask for polycarbonate lenses with scratch-resistant coating.